 Acknowledgments: The authors are grateful to M.J.
 Maldonado and Carolina Ossa Calderón that allowed the recruitment of patients from their clinics.

 Conflicts of Interest: The authors declare no conflict of interest.
 Nevertheless, the University of Valladolid and the IOBA belong to the Advanced Retina Imaging (ARI) Network, with ZEISS PLEX Elite 9000 at its core, formed by expert leading clinicians and researchers around the world with scientists and developers at ZEISS to accelerate the development of innovations to benefit patients through an active exchange of ideas and findings.
-The aim of the ARI Network is to drive the development of new clinical applications and future OCT technologies (www.zeiss.com/arinetwork).
+The aim of the ARI Network is to drive the development of new clinical applications and future OCT technologies (www.zeiss.com/arinetwork accessed on 23 February 2023).

 References